adithisatish/machine-intelligence-2020/PESU-MI_0027_0150_0204/README.md

 The time taken to train the model, on average was found to be approximately 1.58s

+#### Key Features
+- Layer specific learning rates
+- Learning rate decays which are dynamic and can be tweaked by the user
+- Usage of tanh activation functions instead of the more common ReLu
+- Optimum metrics without compromising on performance (average training time < 2s)

 ### Authors:
 - Adithi Satish